A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: Introduction

-Theory of investment under uncertainty has received increasing attention in the last years in Economics as well as in Mathematics (see, for example, the extensive review in Dixit and Pindyck \cite{DixitPindyck}).
-Several Authors studied the firm's optimal problem of capacity irreversible expansion via a number of different approaches.
-These include dynamic programming techniques (see \cite{Chiarolla2}, \cite{HarrisonTaksar}, \cite{Kobila}, \cite{AOksendal} and \cite{Pham}, among others), stochastic first-order conditions and the Bank-El Karoui's Representation Theorem \cite{BankElKaroui} (see, e.g., \cite{Bank}, \cite{CF}, \cite{CFR}, \cite{freeandbase} and \cite{RiedelSu}), connections with optimal switching problems (cf.\ \cite{GuoTomecek}, among others).
-Models involving both expansion and reduction of a project's capacity level (i.e., reversible investment problems) have been recently considered by \cite{AbelEberly}, \cite{BentolilaBertola}, \cite{PhamGuo}, \cite{HamadeneJeanblanc}, \cite{Matomaki} and \cite{MehriZervos}, among others.
-In \cite{MehriZervos}, for example, an infinite time horizon problem of determining the optimal investment-disinvestment strategy that a firm should adopt in the presence of random price and/or demand fluctuations is considered.
-On the other hand, in \cite{PhamGuo} the Authors address a one-dimensional, infinite time horizon partially reversible investment model with entry decisions and a general running payoff function.
+In a more mathematical environment several Authors studied the firm's optimal problem of capacity irreversible expansion via a number of different approaches.
+These include dynamic programming techniques (see \cite{Kobila}, \cite{AOksendal} and \cite{Pham}, among others), stochastic first-order conditions and the Bank-El Karoui's Representation Theorem \cite{BankElKaroui} (see, e.g., \cite{Bank}, \cite{CFR}, \cite{freeandbase} and \cite{RiedelSu}), connections with optimal switching problems (cf.\ \cite{GuoTomecek}, among others).
+Models involving both expansion and reduction of a project's capacity level (i.e., partially reversible investment problems) have been recently considered by \cite{PhamGuo} and \cite{MehriZervos}, among others.
+In \cite{MehriZervos}, for example, an infinite time-horizon problem of determining the optimal investment-disinvestment strategy that a firm should adopt in the presence of random price and/or demand fluctuations is considered.
+On the other hand, in \cite{PhamGuo} the Authors address a one-dimensional, infinite time-horizon partially reversible investment model with entry decisions and a general running payoff function.
 They study the problem via a dynamic programming approach and characterize the optimal policy as a diffusion reflected along two (constant in time) boundaries.
-Here we consider the model of \cite{PhamGuo} without entry decision but with a finite-time horizon.
+Here we consider the model of \cite{PhamGuo} without entry decision but with a finite time-horizon.